Indicators of Attack Failure: Debugging and Improving Optimization of Adversarial Examples: Conclusions and Future Work

-\acksection This work has been partly supported by the PRIN 2017 project RexLearn (grant no. 2017TWNMH2), funded by the Italian Ministry of Education, University and Research; and by BMK, BMDW, and the Province of Upper Austria in the frame of the COMET Programme managed by FFG in the COMET Module S3AI.
+This work has been partly supported by the PRIN 2017 project RexLearn (grant no. 2017TWNMH2), funded by the Italian Ministry of Education, University and Research; and by BMK, BMDW, and the Province of Upper Austria in the frame of the COMET programme managed by FFG in the COMET module S3AI; by the TESTABLE project, funded by the European Union's Horizon 2020 research and innovation programme (grant no. 101019206); and by the ELSA project, funded by the European Union's Horizon Europe research and innovation programme (grant no. 101070617).